-Diggy Simmons: Opens Up About Being All Grown Up
+Diggy Simmons: Free To Be All Grown Up

 Born on March 21, 1995 in Queens, New York, Diggy Simmons is the son of Joseph Simmons aka Rev Run and Justine Jones; he has five siblings, including Victoria Anne who died shortly after birth due to a birth defect.
 At the age of ten, he first came to the public’s attention after appearing in the MTV reality TV series, Run’s House (2005) which featured him alongside his parents and brothers.
 Historically, the middle kid gets no love.
 But Diggy is the exact opposite as he has taken the music and fashion world by storm and on his way to solidifying himself a triple threat (singer, actor, dancer).

 Although he’s mostly known for his work as a rapper, Simmons also acts.
 In 2013, he made his debut on the small screen in the made-for-television movie, The Start Up, which he also helped to produce.
 From there, it wasn’t until 2016, that he appeared as an actor once again in an episode of the crime thriller, StartUp.
 Aside from live-action acting, he has also appeared in various TV shows such as Arthur Ashe Kids’ Day (2011), Fashion News Live (2013), Pop Wrapped TV (2015), and Rev Run’s Sunday Suppers (2016).
 At just twenty one years old, Simmons has already amassed countless credits to his name; not only is he a musician and actor, but he also launched his own line of sneakers back in 2010.